wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 There are a few ways to generate compile-time `ap_float` constants that do not require any hardware implementation:

   1. Initializing `ap_float<8,23>` from `float` or `ap_float<11,52>` from `double` is just a direct bitwise copy (wires in RTL), so if the input `float`/`double` is a compile-time constant, the constructed `ap_float` is also a compile-time constant.
-You may want to extend these two types instead of the native `float` and `double` type if you want to use `ap_float` specific floating-point arithmetic controls (for example, the explicit binary operation presented in the section titled `ap_float_explicit_arithmetic`).
+You may want to extend these two types instead of the native `float` and `double` type if you want to use `ap_float` specific floating-point arithmetic controls (for example, the explicit binary operation presented in the section titled *ap_float_explicit_arithmetic*).

   2. Converting from a constant to another `ap_float` that has rounding mode `FP_Round::ZERO` also results in a compile time constant.
 This rounding mode is also respected in a binary operation when promotion rounding is required.
 This is demonstrated by the kernel code in the function `TestConversionKernelB()`.

   3. The `convert_to` method of an `ap_float` returns itself rounded to a different type, it accepts a rounding mode as either accurate and area-intensive `RNE` mode (rounds to nearest, tie breaks to even) or inaccurate and non area-intensive `RZERO` (truncate towards zero) mode.
 When using `RZERO`, the compiler will also be able to convert a constant at compile time.
 This conversion bypasses the original rounding mode of the `ap_float` type.
-It is demonstrated by the code in `ConversionKernelC`.
+It is demonstrated by the code in the function `TestConversionKernelC`.

 The kernel code in this tutorial contains comments that describe which operations result in generation of explicit cast operations and which do not.